Zengo wallet review

 |Crypto to crypto trade||0.75%|

-The ZenGo wallet is an extremely safe wallet to use.
-Firstly, by creating 2 encrypted key shares, any malicious hackers need to acquire both before attempting to access a user's cryptocurrency funds.
-This makes any hacking attempt almost futile.
-To prove ZenGo's security, earlier in the year, the company held a hacking challenge with a reward of 1 BTC.
-By the end of the challenge, no one was able to bypass the systems in place.
+Although no digital asset storage solution can be considered uncompromisable, the Zengo wallet is considered a safe wallet to use.
+By creating 2 encrypted key shares, malicious hackers must acquire both before attempting to access a user's cryptocurrency funds.
+To help assure users of Zengo's security, the company held a hacking challenge with a reward of 1 BTC.
+By the challenge's end, no one could bypass the systems in place.